-A visit also gives the opportunity of sampling beach life, going shopping, searching for street art and tasting Spanish delicacies and drinks.
+A visit also gives the opportunity of sampling beach life, go shopping, search for street art and taste Spanish delicacies and drinks.

 When is the best time to visit Malaga?

 When is best to visit Malaga really depends on what you want to do.

 This Spanish city on the Costa Del Sol enjoys hot, sunny weather and warm seas during the summer months of June, July and August, while spring is a little cooler (but you should still include sunscreen on your packing list)

-If you fancy having the museums, galleries and other sights to yourself, the period between October and February is quietest.
+If you fancy having the museums, galleries and other sights to yourself, the period between October and February is the quietest.

 This gives you more time and space to enjoy the architectural, gastronomic, cultural and historic highlights of the city.